Probesys/lotemplate/README.md

 ## Template Syntax
 - text variables : putting '$variable' in the document is enough to add the variable 'variable'.
-- image variables : add any image in the document, and put in the name of the image (properties) '$' followed by the desired name ('$image' for example to add the image 'image')
+- image variables : add any image in the document, and put in the title of the alt text of the image (properties) '$' followed by the desired name ('$image' for example to add the image 'image')
 - dynamic arrays : allows you to add an unknown number of rows to the array. the array, but only on the last line.
 Add the dynamic variables in the last row of the table,